February 25, 2025

 Comparative infographic of industrial flange standards PN (Europe), ASA/ASME Class (North America), and ISO PN (petrochemical), including explanations of nominal pressures and visual representations of metal flanges, with the Vameca logo at the bottom.

-1. PN, ASA, ISO: three different logics
+1. PN, ASME, ISO: three different logics

 PN (Nominal Pressure) — European approach